Serondrych/shell_demo/permissions/README.md

 ## 8. James Bond
 Write a script that sets the permission to the file hello as follows:

--Owner: no permission at all
+- Owner: no permission at all
--Group: no permission at all
+- Group: no permission at all
--Other users: all the permissions
+- Other users: all the permissions

 The file hello will be in the working directory You are not allowed to use commas for this script